apache/flink/docs/apis/streaming/state_backends.md

 ### The FsStateBackend

-The *FsStateBackend* is configured with a file system URL (type, address, path), such as for example "hdfs://namenode:40010/flink/checkpoints" or "file:///data/flink/checkpoints".
+The *FsStateBackend* is configured with a file system URL (type, address, path), such as "hdfs://namenode:40010/flink/checkpoints" or "file:///data/flink/checkpoints".

 The FsStateBackend holds in-flight data in the TaskManager's memory.
 Upon checkpointing, it writes state snapshots into files in the configured file system and directory.
 Minimal metadata is stored in the JobManager's memory (or, in high-availability mode, in the metadata checkpoint).